oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

 This guide is originally made for Inspire conference workshop.
 The aim is to demonstrate the use of embedded map and RPC together to create interactive map services.

 The case is that organization wants to include map on their web page and control it from the parent document.
 On this guide we will build the functionalities step by step.
-The end result will look like this: [Insert here link to the final web page]
+The end result will look like this: [oskari.org/examples/rpc-control/mapservice_step3.html](/examples/rpc-control/mapservice_step3.html)

 ## Getting started